PHPOffice/PhpSpreadsheet/docs/topics/recipes.md

 While "Text", "Number" (can be an integer or a floating point value) and "Yes or No" types are straightforward to add a value, "Date" types are more difficult, and Microsoft provide very little help.
 However, you need to enter the date in the format that matches your locale, so an American would enter "7/4/2023 for the 4th of July; but in the UK I would enter "4/7/2023" for the same date.
+Although typically recognised as a date elsewhere in MS Excel, the almost universally recognised `2022-12-31` date format is not recognised as valid here.

 </details>